 My tools come from a magic kit.

-I can mix penicillin with saline.
+I can mix penicillin with saline,

-I am here, your Dad is learning
+I am here, your Dad is learning.

-love can ease a lonely death.
+Narcotics alone can't ease a lonely death.

-But it can't stop the pain
+But it can stop the pain

 as napalm burns a final breath.